Peter Cowlam is the author of literary fiction, plays and poetry. His most recent

 political, religious and literary figures.
 His plays have been performed widely.

-Tony Phillips is a travel writer, walker and rambler, with a specialist interest
+Tony Phillips, now passed, was a travel writer, walker and rambler, with a specialist

 Sam Richards is a musician, writer and academic, who in his student years in London